neil-edelman/boxes/readme.md

 ## Details ##

-Errors are returned with `errno`.
-Assertions are used at runtime;
-to stop them, define `#define NDEBUG` before `assert.h`.
+Throughout these headers, errors are returned with `errno`.
+Assertions are used at runtime; to stop them, define `#define NDEBUG` before `assert.h`.
 The source files are `UTF-8` and may contain multi-byte literals.
 No effort has been made to synchronize for multi-threaded execution.
-One does not need to download `boxes` to use the individual projects: one can pick which ones are appropriate.
+One does not need to download `boxes` to use the individual
+projects: one can pick which ones are appropriate.
 The `sh`-script `autoclone` downloads them all.

 ## Internal Interace ##